ZhangDengwei/IIBacFinder/README.md

 - -p: If the input FASTA files are genome sequences, this parameter should remain at its default setting to run gene prediction using `prodigal_short`.
 If the input FASTA files are prediction results from `prodigal_short`, this parameter should be specified to skip the `prodigal_short` prediction step.

-- -m: The prediction model for `prodigal_short` prediction, see for details at [prodigal](https://github.com/hyattpd/prodigal/wiki/gene-prediction-modes).
+- -m: The prediction model for `prodigal_short` prediction, see more details at [prodigal](https://github.com/hyattpd/prodigal/wiki/gene-prediction-modes).

 ## Running a demo: